TL;DR: Historic high rise hotel standing vacant and severely-neglected since a deadly Christmas fire in 1984.

 Rates for a room at the time of opening ranged from $2-3.50 for a single, and $3-5.00 for a double.
 Amenities included two dining rooms, a cocktail lounge, basement billiard hall, third-floor patio, and ground-level retail space which housed a cafe and various other businesses; which could be accessed from the street or hotel lobby.
 The exterior features ornate Spanish-revival architecture, and had terracotta molding along the roofline.
 Inside: the ornate lobby atrium spanned two floors and featured a beautiful tin and plaster ceiling, with bronze hand railings on the stairs and balcony, and polished terrazzo flooring throughout.

 In 1965 the building was sold, renovated, renamed Collins-Karcher Hotel after the new owners, and remained open as a transient hotel into the early 1980s.
-It was late in this period that an abusive church: Christain Fellowship Church Ministries, and its pastor, Lloyd R. Davis, began occupying the building; filling the rooms primarily with the Naval recruits he preyed upon from Great Lakes.
+It was late in this period that an abusive church: Christain Fellowship Church Ministries, and its self-declared “bishop”, Lloyd R. Davis, began occupying the building; filling the rooms primarily with the Naval recruits he preyed upon from Great Lakes.
 The perv himself had an office in room 701.
 This dark period lasted until approximately 1982, when the hotel was sold again and restored to be used as housing for active senior citizens.
-While CFCMI remained in the Waukegan area until 2008, in 1992 LR Davis was finally tried and convicted of multiple sex crimes; serving only seven years behind bars (of a 31-year sentence) until his death in jail.
+CFCMI ultimately remained in the Waukegan area until 2008, however in 1992 LR Davis was finally tried and convicted of multiple sex crimes; serving only seven years behind bars (of a 31-year sentence) until his death in jail.